-We ensured that the audit team included the appropriate skills and competences, which are needed for the audit of a finance company.
-We therefore involved experts in the areas of international tax and transfer pricing in our audit.
+We ensured that the audit team included the appropriate skills and competences that are needed for the audit of a finance company.
+We therefore made use of experts in the areas of income tax and transfer pricing.

 Materiality

 The scope of our audit was influenced by the application of materiality, which is further explained in the section 'Our responsibilities for the audit of the financial statements'.